 I am currently stitching the Carolyn Pearce Strawberry Fayre heart etui as a stitchalong project.
-This week I’m focussing on the small pink flowers and leaves at the top of the front heart panel.
+This week, I have been attaching the 3 smalls to the etui, and making beaded cords for the scissors and ruler.
 See the end of this post for all the information you’ll need to join in!

 ~~~~~~~~~~~~~ *** ~~~~~~~~~~~~~

 When I started this project, months ago, I read through all the instructions in the magazine itself, and on the pullout sheet, to get my head around what was needed to make this gorgeous project.
 But how to attach these three ‘dangleys’ had me stumped for ages, and yet they are crucial to the finished look of it.
 If I left them off, it would have really detracted from it.
 But the magazine instructions seemed really unclear to me, so I devised my own way of doing it.

 I made a separate cord for each dangley, and now I’m at the part where I could join them all to the bottom tip of the etui.

 I had bought a large cloisonne bead on Ebay specially, with a diameter of about 12mm, and a large hole of around 3mm, to use as the decorative feature bead at the tip of the heart etui.
 The large hole is really helpful now!
 First, thread all three cords through the cloisonne bead.
 Securely attach a length of green quilting thread to the bottom tip of the back heart panel, then take the needle through the neat ends of all three cords.
 Then secure the thread to the tip of the front heart panel and pull quite tight.
 Go back round – back heart, 3 cords, front heart – several times, to make sure the three cords are securely attached.